xtie97/PET-PGN/README.md

 # Pointer Generator Network (PGN) for PET Report Summarization :bookmark_tabs:

 Welcome to the **Pointer Generator Network (PGN) for PET report summarization** implementation.
-This model is included in our [paper](#link-to-paper) and sets a baseline for deriving impressions from PET findings and relevant background information.
+This model is included in our [paper](#link-to-paper) and sets a baseline for deriving impressions based on PET findings and relevant background information.

 ## :mag_right: Overview

-PGN is based on a **bidirectional-LSTM** armed with a copy mechanism to address the out-of-vocabulary challenges.
-The architecture has been refined by Zhang et al. in their work, ["Learning to Summarize Radiology Findings"](https://arxiv.org/abs/1809.04698), enhancing its capacity to assimilate clinical data—ranging from patient histories to examination indications.
+PGN is based on a **bidirectional-LSTM** equipped with a copy mechanism to address the out-of-vocabulary (OOV) issue.
+The architecture has been modified by Zhang et al. in their work, ["Learning to Summarize Radiology Findings"](https://arxiv.org/abs/1809.04698), enhancing its capacity to assimilate clinical data—ranging from patient histories to examination indications.

 ## :file_folder: Repository Structure